gofractally/Eden/doc/clsdk/src/std/auth1/README.md

 - There is no existing tooling for building contracts which support contract-based authentication.
 - There is no existing standard that history services can rely on to interpret activity.

-Contract-pays may be coming; it only needs a system contract change, which is [proposed here](https://github.com/eoscommunity/eosio.contracts/pull/1), plus standards created for it.
+Contract-pays may be coming; see [this proposal](../cpay/index.html).
 This leaves the issue of standards for contract-auth, which this chapter starts to address, and tooling, which clsdk addresses.

 ## run, run_auth, and verb

-`run` is a proposed standard action that acts as an entry point for executing `verbs` using an extensible authorization system (`run_auth`).
+`run` is a proposed standard action that acts as an entry point for executing `verbs` using an extensible authentication system (`run_auth`).
 It has the following ABI:

 ```
 {